SBNKy/Football-Scraper/README.md

-# Football-Scraper
+# FootballDataCollector
-Application to scrape football data from top 5 leagues in Europe
+Application to fetch football data from top 5 leagues in Europe